For Amazon, it’s business as usual despite CEO drama

 “I have other things I prefer to work on,” Bezos wrote.

-“This is very much a matter of Jeff Bezos,” says Neil Saunders, the managing director at GlobalData Retail, of Bezos’ affair.
+“This is very much a matter of Jeff Bezos,” says Neil Saunders, the managing director at GlobalData Retail, of Bezos’s affair.
 “It’s not really anything to do with running with the company.”

 David Larcker, a professor at the Stanford Graduate School of Business, says it’s up to shareholders and the board of directors to decide just how engaged a CEO is in their work, and whether they should go.
 Bezos is both chairman of the board and the largest shareholder, owning a 16 percent stake in the company.